detekt/detekt/.github/contributing/rule-description-style.md

 ## b) Components to incorporate

-There are three categories of information that might be incoporated into a rule description:
+There are three categories of information that might be incorporated into a rule description:

 1. **Violation**: What exactly is it that Detekt identified in the codebase and, under consideration of the given Detekt configuration, recognizes as a violation of the considered rule?